-2. warm-up & get loose, rhythms build in tempo & intensity.
+2. warm-up as rhythms build in intensity.

 f.a.q.

-so what are we practicing?
+what are we practicing?

-movement meditationyoga stretchingpracticing moves contact improv with a frienddeep listening
+movement meditationyogadance moves contact improvdeep listening

-can I dance with a partner?
+can I dance with a friend?

 yes! just be aware that some may wish to dance solo.

-is it okay to speak?
+is it ok to speak?

 can I arrive late or leave early?